Empirical Risk-aware Machine Learning on Trojan-Horse Detection for Trusted Quantum Key Distribution Networks: Performance analysis of the proposed risk-aware machine learning

 The proof of the Bayes optimal decision presented in \cite{Devroye1996} can be straightforwardly comprehended by substituting $P[Y=1\mid X=x]=\eta(\epsilon_j \mid \lambda_i(\widehat{\theta}))$ and $P[Y=0\mid X=x]=\alpha^i_{opt}$ for trusted QKD networks.
 Therefore, the Bayes classifier for identifying potential Eve attacks can be derived as follows:

-Finally, the proposed risk-aware AI technique is summarised and illustrated in Fig.\ref{fig_riskAI}.
-It is worth noting that $\alpha_{1m}$ can be obtained by calculating (10) over a quantum channel length of 1 meter and $ \lambda_i(\widehat{\theta})$ of Algorithm 2 and 3 is different for risk analysis to detect any latent Eve attacks both in train and test phases.
+Finally, the proposed risk-aware technique of Sections III and IV is summarised and illustrated in Fig. \ref{fig_riskAI}.
+The upper blocks of the design computation can be viewed as the initialization of the proposed approach, which is necessary for the calculation of the defense gate of the Eve-free event.
+A trustworthy monitor is able to identify the attacks that occurred during Trojan Horse Eve's attack in the lower blocks.
+It is worth noting that $\alpha_{1m}$ can be obtained by calculating (9) over a quantum channel length of 1 meter and $ \lambda_i(\widehat{\theta})$ of Algorithm 2 and 3 is different for risk analysis to detect any latent Eve attacks both in the train and test phases.

 In Section IV, the choice of $\varsigma=0.95$ guarantees that the P-value of the proposed learner possesses a $\varphi$ margin of estimated error with a corresponding occurrence probability of 5\%.
 Furthermore, the erroneous detection probability is based on the calculation of the probability of the estimated error of the proposed learner.
 Therefore, the posterior probability $\tau$ that the Bayes classifier has an erroneous classification while considering the difference between $\eta(\epsilon_j \mid \lambda_i(\widehat{\theta}))$ and $\alpha^i_{opt}$.
-The difference could have an estimated error of less than $\varphi$ as illustrated in Fig.\ref{fig1_2} and apply the analogous of Markov Inequality as follows:
+The difference could have an estimated error of less than $\varphi$ as illustrated in Fig. \ref{fig1_2} and apply the analogous of Markov Inequality as follows: